The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 The Product Owner role returns unfinished items back to the Product Backlog at its discretion.
-It is the most common and logical that the returned items are planned for the next Sprint.
+It is the most common and logical practice for those items to be planned for the next Sprint.

-A demo is a fairly common, simplistic name for this event.
+A demo is a fairly common name for this event.
 However, keep in mind that product demonstration is only one part of the entire Sprint Review event.
-The term Demo often gives the wrong idea about a Sprint Review event.
+The term demo often gives the wrong idea about a Sprint Review event.

-Some teams do not make a demonstration at all and transfer this part of the event to the Product Owner role, or directly notify the customer and stakeholders when there is a ready-to-view part of the product.
+Some teams do not make a demonstration at all and transfer this part of the event to the Product Owner role.
+They can also directly notify the customer and stakeholders when there is a ready-to-view part of the product.

-However, the typical review has its benefits for the Scrum principles of transparency, inspection, and adaptation.
-During the review and comments from customers or customer representatives, if the Scrum team is present, there is an opportunity to observe the spontaneous reactions and impressions of attendees.
+The typical review has its benefits for the Scrum principles of transparency, inspection, and adaptation.
+During the review’s comments from customers or customer representatives, there is an opportunity to observe the spontaneous reactions and impressions of attendees.

 The comments and feedback are direct, instant, and first-hand.
-This information may be more valuable than presenting analytically ordered information after the review, as the Development Team can capture the nuances.
+This information may be more valuable than presenting analytically ordered data after the review, as the Development Team can capture the nuances.

 Sometimes the client may not express his or her opinion clearly or precisely what he or she thinks about a particular issue.
 Still, the reactions, body language, exclamations, and comments reveal valuable information.

-After reviewing the increment, the discussion of Product Backlog items that are placed at the top of the Product Backlog begins.
-After the demonstration, stakeholders can come up with ideas for necessary refinements that need to happen right after the demonstration (during the next Sprint).
+The next step is the discussion of top priority Product Backlog items.
+Stakeholders can come up with ideas for necessary refinements that need to happen right after the demonstration (during the next Sprint).

-Some Product Backlog items may be commented on as being referred to as lower priority or may be dropped altogether.
+Some Product Backlog items may be referred to as lower priority or may be dropped altogether.

-Not only business persons or customer representatives participate in the discussions.
+Not only business-oriented people or customer representatives participate in the discussions.
 The Development Team observes, listens carefully, and can also offer their opinion.

 Businesses or clients can ask the Development team questions about the increment.
-The Development Team strives to respond clearly and simply, in detail, or briefly, according to the situation.
+The Development Team strives to respond according to the situation’s needs.